Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 : Docs, blog posts, etc. have not been updated since around 2006 but the engine continues to crawl and index new pages.
 Discovered in my access logs.
 Has a bias towards older content.

 [search.dxhub.de](http://search.dxhub.de/?c=main)
 : While Gigablast seems dead, a version of it was open-source.
-This based on that version of Gigablast.
+This is based on that version of Gigablast.
 Its index is small but results are still useful for surfing new unseen corners of short-tail queries.
 Found via my access logs.

 [Fynd](https://fynd.bot/)
 : Does not appear to support full-page search, but does search page titles and description meta-tags.
 Supports URL submission.
 Found in my access logs.
 Currently in a prototype/experimental stage.